Papierkorb/bindgen/SPEC.md

 ### §2.4.1 Class type properties

-If an instance variable is a value of another wrapped type, by default the getter allocates a copy of the variable in C/C++ (using the C++ type's copy constructor), so it is safe to modify the returned object without altering the original instance.
+If a data member is a value of another wrapped type, the getter allocates a copy of the variable in C/C++ (using the C++ type's copy constructor), so it is safe to modify the returned object without altering the original value.

 ```cpp
 struct Line {